juseg/alps/articles/erosion/response-referee2.md

 PISM uses a combination of shallow-ice and shallow-shelf stress balances, neither of which includes lateral stresses.
-Glacier sliding velocities in troughs are goverened by (the sliding law and) longitudinal stresses, which is a limitation with respect to higher-order models.
+Glacier sliding velocities in troughs are governed by (the sliding law and) longitudinal stresses, which is a limitation with respect to higher-order models.
 Following another comment from reviewer #1 an additional paragraph on basal sliding uncertainties was added, including the following sentence: